matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ***

-## Adding Intelligence
+## Adding Intelligence.

-**Use pre-trained machine learning (ML) models to add intelligence to your apps**
+**Use pre-trained machine learning (ML) models to add intelligence to your apps.**

 - Use pre-trained ML models:
     - Vision API: Complex image detection.
     - Speech API: Convert audio to text.
-    - Video Intelligence API
+    - Video Intelligence API.
-    - Translation API
+    - Translation API.
-    - Natural Language API
+    - Natural Language API.
 - Use your own data to train models:
-    - TensorFlow
+    - TensorFlow.
-    - Cloud API Platform
+    - Cloud API Platform.

-**Invoke REST APIs to use machine learning APIs; no machine learning knowledge required**
+**Invoke REST APIs to use machine learning APIs; no machine learning knowledge required.**

 **Analyze images**

-- Label Detection
+- Label Detection.
-- Optical character recognition (OCR)
+- Optical character recognition (OCR).
-- Landmark Detection
+- Landmark Detection.
-- Logo Detection
+- Logo Detection.
-- Face Detection
+- Face Detection.
-- Explicit Content Detection
+- Explicit Content Detection.

-#### Quiz
+#### Quiz.

 **1. Which of the following statements about the Vision API are accurate?**